 He said Labour will hold a housing conference this year so its policy to build those homes over the next 10 years is ready to go from its first day in office, if elected.

 Mr Shearer said the party will also write its own white paper on how to lift 270,000 children out of poverty.

 And he has asked his economic team to come up with a new plan to diversify the economy and ensure manufacturing also does well.

-Next story in Political: Investment in apprenticeships not enough - CTU
+Next story in Politics: Investment in apprenticeships not enough - CTU

 Copyright © 2013, Radio New Zealand